 Do I need to peel potatoes?

-This is all on your preference.
-I make them with the skin on and I make them with out the skin, it really all depends on my mood and the amount of time that I have to make them.
+This is all on your preference when you are making mashed potatoes.
+I make this homemade mashed potatoes recipe with the skin on sometimes and I make them without the skin.
+It really all depends on my mood and the amount of time that I have to make this homemade mashed potatoes recipe.

-Next turn the heat on the stove upto high heat, put the pot on the stove.
+Next, turn the heat on the stove up to high heat, and put the pot on the stove.
 Bring the water to a rapid boil and boil for 15-20 minutes.

 Depending on the size of the potato it can take a little bit longer for them to be done boiling.
 You will know they are done boiling when you can gently stab them with a fork and they are soft and the fork goes in.